 - the number of psychologist trainees is limited and it takes a long time to train – most universities only take in about 10 postgraduate psychology students a year

 - the number and range of jobs available in health care and criminal justice services has increased significantly

-- global demand for clinical and educational psychologists is high.
+- global demand for clinical psychologists is high.

 Types of employers varied

 Psychologists can work for a range of employers, including:

 - district health boards

-- government departments such as the Department of Corrections, Ministry of Education, Child, Youth and Family, ACC and the Defence Force
+- government departments such as Department of Corrections, Ministry of Education, Child, Youth and Family, ACC and Defence Force

 - iwi organisations